upbound/docs/content/providers/signature-verification.md

 description: "Learn how to verify signatures for Official Providers from the Marketplace"
 ---

 Upbound Official Providers contain verifiable signatures, attestations, and an SBOM (software bill of materials).
-This lets you confirm the origin of each package version and that its contents haven't changed or been tampered with.
+This approach lets you confirm the origin of each package version and verify that its contents remain unchanged and intact from a security standpoint.
 This article explains how to verify the signature on these packages.

 ## Prerequisites